MatthewYong/twufo/README.md

 3. Verified that nothing will happen until the rotation of each icon has finished

 ### Jasmine Testing
-For this project Jasmine has been used for testing the end result of the code.
-However, Jasmine should have been used as a Test Driven Development from the start of this project.
+For this project Jasmine has been used for testing the result of the code.
+However, Jasmine should have been used as a Test-Driven Development from the start of this project.
 Due to my basic knowledge of JavaScript, and Jasmine in general, this was unfortunately not possible.

 #### Button Test
 - To execute the test in twufo-jasmine-testing.html the JQuery 'document.ready' function in game.js needs to be temporarily removed